Gravitational Causality and the Self-Stress of Photons: The Photon Self-Stress

 can be understood as the IR divergences that we would encounter if the $W$ mass were vanishing.
 It arises in a way that is completely analogous to the presence of large double-logarithms in the matrix elements of electroweak currents, see e.g. \cite{Ciafaloni:1998xg,Fadin:1999bq,Ciafaloni:2009tf}, which are usually called electroweak Sudakov double-logarithms in analogy to the original QED Sudakov factors that are associated to the vanishing photon mass.

-In the present context we deal with these gravitational Sudakov factors by taking a renormalization group approach to resum the leading double-$\log$ factors.
+We deal with these Sudakov factors in the self-energy by taking a renormalization group approach to resum the leading double-$\log$ factors.
 We first regulate the most IR-singular class of diagrams by cutting them with a floating mass $m_W\rightarrow m=\mu$, which should be taken not too far from the kinematical variables so that perturbation theory is reliable, and then we evolve the form factor down with the resulting RG equation that we can thus write as an evolution in the mass, namely

 Integrating this RG equation from $\mu=\mu_0$ down to the $W$ mass $\mu = m_W$ we get the exponentiation of the Sudakov double-$\log$s in the form factor

 and the associated exponential suppression for $t\gg m_W^2$